 Keeping physically fit and maintaining a proper diet are primary preventive measures.
 Journalists expecting to be abroad or on remote assignment for any significant length of time should consider pre-departure visits to medical professionals, including their primary care physician, dentist, optometrist, gynecologist, or physical therapist.
 Any necessary dental work, in particular, should be resolved before leaving.

 Know your blood type and carry a blood donor card or other medical card that clearly indicates it.
 Those working in hostile environments may wish to wear either a bracelet or a laminated card around their neck indicating their blood type and any allergies.
 Anyone allergic to drugs such as penicillin should always carry or wear a prominent card, bracelet, or other identification alerting medical personnel to the allergy.
+If you have any life threatening allergies, let your colleagues know.
 In nations with especially high rates of HIV infection, some Western embassies maintain blood banks open to embassy staff and other nationals visiting the nation.
 Journalists may have the option to donate blood with the understanding that the blood bank would be made available to them if necessary.
 Be mindful of the risks of contracting sexually transmitted diseases, including AIDS.